paketo-buildpacks/paketo-website/content/docs/concepts/sbom.md

 ### Vulnerability Scanning
-The software bill of materials can be passed to one of the many existent vulnerability scanning tools, such as [Dependency Track][tool/dependency-track], [syft][tool/syft], or [Trivy][tool/trivy], in order to identify vulnerabilities.
+The software bill of materials can be passed to one of the many existent vulnerability scanning tools, such as [Dependency Track][tool/dependency-track], [Syft][tool/syft], or [Trivy][tool/trivy], in order to identify vulnerabilities.

 The SBOM contains two fields that are primarily concerned with vulnerability identification:

 #### CPEs
-CPEs, or common platform enumerations, are standard notation to look up dependency version-specific vulnerabilities and related patches in the [NIST National Vulnerabilty Database][NIST].
+CPEs, or common platform enumerations, are standard notation to look up dependency version-specific vulnerabilities and related patches in the [NIST National Vulnerability Database][NIST].

 #### pURLs
 PURLs, or package URLs are [a universal representation][PURL definition] of package location regardless of vendor, project, or ecosystem.